steaxss/STEAXS-FILTER-PACK/README.md

 ## Prerequisite

-This filter pack requires the installation of ["Reshade"](https://reshade.me/).
+This filter pack requires the installation of [ReShade](https://reshade.me/).

-For more detailed information I invite you to view my ["dedicated tutorial"](https://www.youtube.com/watch?v=Shuz3S4JD5E) on my YouTube channel.
+For more detailed information I invite you to view my [dedicated tutorial](https://www.youtube.com/watch?v=Shuz3S4JD5E) on my YouTube channel.

 ## Info